ab492/ThermoPi/README.md

 ### TODO List
 - Look into smarter temperature control.
 Due to the way underfloor heating works, it continues heating the room once the target temperature has been met.
 Look into calculating the rate of change in order to predict when to turn the heating element off.
 - Add an offline override if using the temperature sensor in a main room.

+### Bugs
+- When initially powering on the device the target temperature is logged as 10 even though it’s set higher.
+Once the thermostat is turned on and updated it's reported correctly.
+Seems to be an issue with reporting initial state.